 Reginald VelJohnson – Al Powell

 Reginald VelJohnson played Al Powell, the LAPD officer who was unlucky enough to answer John McClane’s distress call.
 Bonding with McClane through the course of the film, Al becomes John’s confidant and his eyes and ears outside of Nakatomi Plaza.

 Following the success of Die Hard, VelJohnson would continue to work in film, reprising the role of Al in Die Hard 2.
 His most famous role outside of Powell is probably Detective Sutton in Turner and Hooch, which he starred in opposite Tom Hanks.

 VelJohnson’s also had an illustrious career in television playing Carl Winslow on the sitcom Family Matters from 1989 to 1998 and most recently appearing on the animated series Invincible.
-In 2021 he reprised the role of Detective Sutton, now Mayor Sutton, for the Turner and Hooch for the Disney Plus Turner and Hooch TV series.
+In 2021 he reprised the role of Detective Sutton, now Mayor Sutton, for the Disney Plus Turner and Hooch TV series.

 Bonnie Bedelia – Holly Gennero-McClane

 Holly Gennero is an ambitious businesswoman and the wife of John McClane.
 When you stop and think about it, Holly’s the real hero of the story, as she’s the one who invited John to Nakatomi Plaza, but that’s an argument for another day.
 Following Die Hard, Bonnie Bedelia would reprise the role of Holly in Die Hard 2, but she wouldn’t return for 3, 4, or 5, not that she needed the work.